elijahcommits/better-onetab-reloaded/README.md

 ### Special thanks

-Thanks for [@cnwangjie](https://github.com/cnwangjie/) for developing the original version of this app.
+Thanks for [@cnwangjie](https://github.com/cnwangjie/) for developing the original version of this app, and for giving me permission to continue his legacy. -Elijah

 ### License